apache/activemq-artemis/docs/user-manual/en/ha.md

 first connection is made there is a window where it does not know about the backup.
 If a failure happens at this point the client can only try reconnecting to the original live server.
-To configure how many attempts the client will make you can set the property `initialConnectAttempts` on the `ClientSessionFactoryImpl` or `ActiveMQConnectionFactory` or `initial-connect-attempts` in xml.
+To configure how many attempts the client will make you can set the URL parameter `initialConnectAttempts`.
 The default for this is `0`, that is try only once.
 Once the number of attempts has been made an exception will be thrown.

 For examples of automatic failover with transacted and non-transacted JMS sessions, please see [the examples](examples.md) chapter.